jsaka1259/stoneup/README.md

 # Stone Up
-This is a cui game.
+This is a CUI game.

 ## Build
 ```